 Fear of hospitalization

-This is the single biggest reason I keep my mouth shut when I’m thinking about suicide.
+This is the single biggest barrier to help-seeking for me, and the reason why I keep my mouth shut when I’m thinking about suicide.
 I’ve been hospitalized four times, and these experiences were extremely difficult.
+Those experiences serve as significant barriers to help-seeking.
 When I’m at my lowest, given the choice between death and hospitalization, realistically death is going to win out.
 This reflects fundamental flaws in a system that disempowers and traumatizes patients, but there’s also a sense of personal failure that I connect with hospitalization.